-Seattle’s Ken Jennings named first interim guest host of ‘Jeopardy!’
+Seattle’s Ken Jennings named 1st interim guest host of ‘Jeopardy!’

 “Alex believed in the importance of ‘Jeopardy!’ and always said that he wanted the show to go on after him,” ‘Jeopardy!’ executive producer Mike Richards said in a news release.
 “We will honor Alex’s legacy by continuing to produce the game he loved with smart contestants and challenging clues.
 By bringing in familiar guest hosts for the foreseeable future, our goal is to create a sense of community and continuity for our viewers.”

-No additional guest hosts have been announced nor a time frame for when the series might name a new permanent host.
+No additional guest hosts have been announced, nor has a time frame been set for when the series might name a new permanent host.

+Jennings was not immediately available for an interview, according to a show representative.

 In September, “Jeopardy!” hired Jennings and gave him the title of “consulting producer.”
 At the time, Jennings downplayed the possibility that he was being considered as Trebek’s replacement, telling The Seattle Times, “I think that’s reading too much into it,” saying his role was envisioned more as a “Jeopardy!” brand ambassador who would present his own categories on the show.